 The Town's land use plan for the original portions of the Town is built upon two spatial forms.
-First is The Circle with its seven radiating avenues which was the focus of the original community, each such avenue designated as a walkway.
-Building upon this is the second form, a regular grid of alternating roads and walkways.
-The common network of maintained but unpaved walkways provides a unique organizing element for the community.
-Most of the original houses are oriented to face a walkway with a welcoming porch.
-This land use plan has supported a culture of social interaction dating from the original camp meeting.
+First is The Circle with its seven radiating avenues which was the focus of the original community, known as the Tent District with each such avenue designated as a walkway.
+Building upon this is the second form, known as the Cottage District, a regular grid of alternating roads and walkways.
+The common network of maintained but un-paved walkways provides a unique organizing element for the community.
+Most of the original houses-cottages are oriented to face a walkway with a welcoming porch.
+This land use plan has supported a culture of social interaction dating from the original camp meeting and maintained as houses were built into the mid-20th century.
 There are no sidewalks at the roads that run behind the houses, and five Grove houses do not have direct vehicular access.
+There have been several areas annexed into the Town that have followed a more common form of houses facing streets.